Download our printable quilt size chart with the dimensions for all the standard quilt sizes. Save for all your future quilt size dilemmas.

 Want to hear a little secret?
 The truth is, there are no standard quilt sizes.
 Or at least not universally acknowledged standard quilt sizes.
 Quilts have been created in different sizes, shapes and forms for centuries and there is no right or wrong here.

-I have yet to meet the quilt police (and judging by the number of quilting missteps in my quilting carrer, I should have met them by now).
-So whatever size quilt you want to make, go for it.
-If it’s the size you want and need, then that’s what you should make.
+I have yet to meet the quilt police (and judging by the number of quilting missteps in my quilting career, I should have met them by now).
+So whether you’re making your first quilt or you’re an experienced quilter, make any size of a quilt your heart desires.
+If itโs the size of the quilt pattern you want and need, then thatโs what you should make.

 Printable Quilt Sizes Chart